karanse/just-eat/README.md

 6. Open your web browser and navigate to`http://localhost:3000` to view the application.

 ## Usage
-- The app is also running on Production, deployed on Heroku, you can check it out [here](https://justeat-27a1c970ee01.herokuapp.com/)
+- The app is also **running on Production, deployed on Heroku**, you can check it out [here](https://justeat-27a1c970ee01.herokuapp.com/)
 - The app includes seed data from given UK area postal codes, but you can search **any valid area postal code in UK** and it'll display the first 10 restaurants provided by the API.
 You can click on the markers on the map to  see restaurant details.